Appearance

 zoom | Number | 1 | ✓ | The viewport zoom level.
 Two-way: scroll / pinch writes the new zoom back through the model (echo-guarded against the wrapper's own programmatic zooms); a consumer write zooms the live area. |

 pannable | Boolean | true | Whether the canvas can be panned (drag the background).
-Disabling detaches the area's drag handler. | |
+Applied live — flipping it after mount takes effect on the next gesture. | |

 zoomable | Boolean | true | Whether the canvas can be zoomed (scroll / pinch).
-Disabling detaches the area's zoom handler. | |
+Applied live — flipping it after mount takes effect on the next gesture. | |

 selectable | Boolean | true | Whether nodes can be selected (click; ctrl-click to accumulate).
-Reflected as the selected flag in the <NodeType> #body scope, and surfaced to the consumer via the @selection-change event. | |
+Reflected as the selected flag in the <NodeType> #body scope, and surfaced to the consumer via the @selection-change event.
+Applied live — turning it off clears the current selection. | |

-readonly | Boolean | false | Read-only viewer mode — no node drag, no connection editing, no selection. | |
+readonly | Boolean | false | Read-only viewer mode — no node drag, no connection editing, no selection.
+Applied live. | |

 minZoom | Number | 0.1 | Minimum zoom level (the lower bound of the area's zoom restrictor).
 0 disables the bound. | |